 The PayPal Fee amounts in the example above of 1.25 should be directly allocated to payment processing fees.

-With QuickBooks Online, you can set up a bank rule so that the Shopify deposits automatically get allocated to the Shopify Clearing account.
+Hint: With QuickBooks Online, it is possible to set up a bank rule so that the PayPal deposits get automatically allocated to the Shopify Clearing account.

-Once the payments have been allocated to the clearing account, we can run a general ledger report on the Shopify Clearing Account to see how the clearing account firstly received the expected payment from A2X, and then had those payments applied:
+Once the payments have been allocated to the clearing account, we can run a general ledger report on the Shopify Clearing Account to see how it first received the expected payment from A2X, and then had those payments applied:

-You can see that the clearing account has fully cleared out as the payments for the orders have arrived.
-For high volume stores you may expect a small residual balance in the clearing account as it can take some time for payment deposits to arrive corresponding to the orders A2X has imported.
+We can see that the clearing account has fully cleared out as the payments for the orders have arrived.
+For high volume stores, we may expect a small residual balance in the clearing account as it can take some time for payment deposits (corresponding to the orders A2X has imported) to actually arrive.